230701391/CS23332-DBMS/README.md

-Includes both the DBMS mini project report and a comprehensive user manual
+Includes the DBMS user manual